Tyne and Wear Metrocar: Replacement

-In January 2020, Stadler Rail was awarded a contract to build 42 (later increased to 46) five-carriage Class 555 articulated light rail trains to replace the Metrocars, with deliveries scheduled to commence in late 2022.
-This was part of a £362 million programme which included a new depot.
+In January 2020, Stadler Rail was awarded a contract to build 42 five-carriage Class 555 articulated light rail trains to replace the Metrocars, with deliveries scheduled to commence in late 2022.
+The order was later increased to 46.
+This was part of a £362 million programme, which included a new depot.

 After receiving feedback from 23,000 people, Nexus added an additional 12 tip-up seats, handrails in the wheelchair areas, brighter markings and changes to the interior design of the trains.

 The first of the Stadler trains entered service in December 2024.

+In February 2026, Nexus announced that it expected the last of the Metrocars would "be taken out of service in late spring to early summer 2026."
+In June 2026, it stated that their last week of service would commence on 22 June, with a Metrocar operating on both the Yellow and Green lines from 9.30am to 5.30pm all week.

+The last scheduled Metrocar services operated on 26 June 2026, although Nexus added that "customers may still see the occasional 599 around the Metro system after this date."

 Preservation

 In March 2023, it was announced that unit 4001 would be preserved at the Stephenson Railway Museum in North Shields, on the site of the original Metro test track.
-4001 entered preservation in September 2025.
+The unit entered preservation in September 2025.

-A second unit is planned to go to Beamish Museum, but a plan to donate a number of units to the community was abandoned due to the expected cost.

 In September 2025, unit 4019 was donated to the Tyne and Wear Fire and Rescue Service training centre in Washington for use in firefighter training.

+On 1 July 2026, unit 4020 which carries a sticker to celebrate Queen Elizabeth II's Platinum Jubilee in 2022, and carried the Queen when she officially opened the network in 1981, was donated to the North East Land, Sea and Air Museums (NELSAM).
+It was originally announced that this unit would be donated to Beamish Museum.

+A plan to donate a number of units to the community was abandoned due to the expected cost.